Francis1024/Francis1024/README.md

 ### Hi there 👋

-I'm Francis, a front-end Development.
+I'm Francis, a Front-end Development.

 ### Languages & Tools